 It is a privilege to represent the Black Isle Ward.
-I am one of three Ward Councillors and am a member of the Independent Group and governing administration of Highland Council.
+I am one of three Ward Councillors and am a member of the Highland Independent Group and governing administration of Highland Council.

 This website is here to inform and provide regular updates on my schedule for those who don't use social media.
 It's also a way of easily getting in touch.
 Thank you for visiting.